-Workshop Bozen (IT)
+Workshop Bozen (IT) SOLD OUT

 Join Rob Hornstra on October 21 and 22, 2017 for a two-day intensive workshop for photographers, designers and storytellers who wish to learn how to construct and present long-term photography projects.

 In this workshop, Hornstra will share his insight into the funding and marketing by using The Sochi Project as an example of a self-published photo project.
 This workshop is about what we all desire as storytellers and photographers: Freedom.
 Freedom creates opportunity.
 Opportunity makes your future.